bcrobin03/Flatland-Benchmarks/README.md

 # Flatland-Benchmarks
-This repo aim to give access to the tests used to assess performance of the flatland framework.
-Those tests were realized in the context of my bachelor project.
+This repo aim to give access to the tests used to assess the performance of the environment generation of the Flatland framework.
+To reproduce the results presented in my work, one should setup two python environment with the following two flatland package version: v4.0.1 and v4.0.2.
+The version v4.0.2 integrate the result of my review of the A* algorithm.
+To successfully run the notebook, please follow the installation tutorial of the flatland repository.
+To install a specific version of a package simply with pip, simply run `pip install flatland==4.0.1` and `pip install flatland==4.0.2`